LabInternetPub/TinderLab2526/README.md

 # Tinder.
 Internet Applications Lab 25-26

+### About de repository

+This repository has two branches, both implementing the same application but:
+- **tinderNOSecurity branch** is the plain application with no security implemented
+- **tinderSecurity branch** security is implemented so that users are authenticated and authorized

 ## Domain Overview

 TinderLab2526 is a Spring Boot application that simulates the core features of a dating platform.
 The main focus is on user profiles,